Go to homepage

 Don’t get ahead of yourself

 Although it’s always worthwhile being as organised as you can when selling property, it’s also important that you don’t get ahead of yourself.
-Avoid doing things like booking a removal team or changing the details on things like your driving licence until you exchange contracts and have a set completion date.
+Avoid doing things like changing the details on your driving licence or book a removals service (unless your deposit is secured) until you exchange contracts and have a set completion date.
 Until you do complete, hiccups can still happen, so you don’t want to lose out if you have to cancel or change things.

 Do removal day yourself